sblausten/scaffolder-actions/index.md

 https://github.com/backstage/backstage/blob/master/plugins/scaffolder-backend-module-gerrit/src/actions/gerrit.ts

 ## Gitea
-Action for Backstage that initializes a git repository from workspace content and publishes it to a Gitea instance.
+This action initializes a git repository from workspace content and publishes it to a Gitea repository.

 ### `publish:gitea`
 #### Inputs